Capstone-Projects-2025-Spring/project-mentalhealthliteracyapp/mental-health-literacy/src/admin/resources/schema.md

--- WARNING: This schema is for context only and is not meant to be run.
+-- Note: This schema is for reference only and is not meant to be executed directly.
--- Table order and constraints may not be valid for execution.
+-- Table order and constraints may need adjustment for actual database setup.

 CREATE TABLE public.categories (
   id bigint NOT NULL,